 In a large bowl, add all of the wet ingredients.
 With a hand mixer, or mix master, beat until they come together.

 In a separate large bowl, add all of the dry ingredients except chocolate chips.
 Stir or whisk to mix it altogether

 With your hands scoop out small amounts of the dough (around 1-1 1/2 tbsp) and round into balls then place on the baking sheet.
-You can press down just slightly, but no a lot.
-The thinner you press these cookies the crispier* they become so if you want the soft fluffy look I love, avoid pressing them as they will spread a bit Space the dough balls out well on the baking sheet then place in the oven.
+Avoid pressing down on them as Space the dough balls out well on the baking sheet then place in the oven. they will spread.
 Bake for 9-10 minutes for soft cookies, or 11 for firmer results.

 If you don’t have two ovens, prepare the dough balls the same way on a separate sheet and bake once the first tray has been removed

 Once you remove the cookies from the oven let them cool for 10 minutes on the baking sheet.
 Unless you want to have them straight from the oven, then do that.
 If you’re storing wait the 10 minutes then transfer them to a cooling rack and let them cool a bit more, until they are room temperature and feel solid.
 After which you can serve or store in a container.

 *If you want crispy cookies, flatten the balls out very well.
 Make sure they are thin.
 Bake for 10-12 minutes.